Cinema 800 - Firmware Update

 - Remove the side panel to expose the USB slot on the soundbar

-- Plug the thumb drive into your soundbar
+- Plug the flash drive into your soundbar

-Wait for the upgrade to complete - the status will be displayed on the soundbar
+Wait for the upgrade to complete - the display should revert back to "TV 30"

 - It can be a good idea to wait 10-20 minutes, in case the software is upgrading and not showing status updates, which has been the case in earlier versions of the software.
-It may also flash "WIFI" to indicate it knows it needs to update the StreamUnlimited component.
+It may also flash SUR RX, SUR TX, MCU, and other items during the update.

 - Unplug the soundbar, wait 10 seconds, and plug it back in